blckbx/mybosbotexample/README.md

 ## **🧱 HTLC Limiter / Firewall:**

 A module to watch and limit numbers of pending htlcs per channel based on fee policies.
-In parallel it watches for forwarding requests, calculates the htlc's fee and adds it to a fee range (currently 2^X).
+In parallel BosBot watches for forwarding requests, calculates the htlc's fee and adds the forward to its fee range (currently 2^X).
 If the number of pending htlcs within a given fee range exceeds the limit, the forward is rejected.
-For now there're more htlcs allowed for outgoing than incoming direction.
+For now there are more htlcs allowed for outgoing than incoming direction.
 Also it acts as a rate limiter for htlcs.
 ````
 htlcLimiter() ✅       8123  amt,      5.736  fee     ~2^2 Channel A -> Channel B       all: {is_forward: 4, other: 3, out: 5, in: 2}   699469x1484x1 {"1":1,"2":1} -> 699743x2177x1   {"2":1}
 htlcLimiter() ✅       3353  amt,      1.231  fee     ~2^0 Channel A -> Channel C       all: {is_forward: 6, other: 3, out: 6, in: 3}   699469x1484x1 {"0":1,"1":1,"2":1} -> 694035x2032x1   {"0":1,"1":1}